-Don’t laugh, but standing guard around my bed there’s He-Man and Spiderman.
-Batman in his black suit, Batman in his grey suit, the Joker, Darth Vader and Chewbacca, plus anyone else I could find.
+Don’t laugh, but standing guard around my bed there’s He-Man and Spiderman, Batman in his black suit, Batman in his grey suit, the Joker, Darth Vader and Chewbacca, plus anyone else I could find.
 Anyone else I could bear to sacrifice on the front line.
 They’re all armed to the teeth with plastic detachable accessories and weapons, carefully arranged in a protective semi-circle that took half the afternoon to get right.
 And don’t laugh, I’m not some dumb little kid you know.
 I’m like fourteen years old, and these—these aren’t toys, they’re collectables.

 You see, last night silent assassins with beautifully maintained hair crept into my bedroom.
-Frozen in the pretence of sleep, I watched them take Han Solo, splay him out all medieval drawn-and-quartered style.
+Frozen in the pretense of sleep, I watched them take Han Solo, splay him out all medieval drawn-and-quartered style.
 Wrench his legs off one by one, arms to follow.

 Rage and disappointment swirled from my stomach, slid up the back of my throat.
 I swallowed it down in a hard lump that tasted of toothpaste and vomit.

 This wasn’t the sort of thing you just let go.